tejonface/NCAA4NBA/replit.md

 # Overview

-This project is a **Streamlit web application** for scraping and analyzing NBA draft data and NCAA basketball schedules.
-The application fetches live data from external sources (nbadraft.net) and presents NBA mock draft information with player rankings, teams, physical attributes, and school affiliations.
-The application is designed to provide basketball analytics and scouting information with data visualization capabilities using matplotlib and seaborn.
+This project is a **Flask web application with PostgreSQL backend** for scraping and analyzing NBA draft data and NCAA basketball schedules.
+The application scrapes live data from external sources (nbadraft.net and ESPN), stores it in a PostgreSQL database, and presents NBA mock draft information with player rankings, teams, physical attributes, and school affiliations through custom HTML/CSS templates.
+Originally built with Streamlit, the app was fully migrated to Flask to achieve complete design freedom and better performance through database persistence.

 # User Preferences